chengensung1219/iosweatherapp/README.md

 I want to learn more about mobile app development.
 The reason I choose iOS is that SwiftUI's declarative syntax simplifies the construction of user interfaces, allowing developers to focus more on functionality rather than style details.

 This is a weather app.
 It can show the weather details at your local place according to your current location.
+The weather details include the sunrise & sunset, the temperature, humidity, wind speed, and pressure.

 The purpose of developing this app is to provide users with a nice look, clean, and easy-to-use weather app without giving a lot of weather info to confuse users.
 We aim to focus on important weather information.